shrmcl/dev-bootcamp/00_midterm_1/m20-css/question.md

 ### Please write your answer here:
 1. In HTML a CSS font-family is used to specify a prioritized list of fonts.
 4. A best practice for CSS font-family values is to delimit each in quotes if values contain whitespace, as follows:

+### Feedback:
+Correct, however, 2 and 3 are also correct.